 II.
 Procedures for requesting Assistance Animals in University housing

 To request approval for an Assistance Animal, Owners are responsible for registering with the DSS office.
-The process for registering for Disability Support Services can be found on this link.
+Review the process for registering for Disability Support Services.
 Additionally, a student requesting an assistance animal in University housing must provide documentation from a medical provider Before an animal is allowed on campus, form must be provided by the animal's veterinarian stating the animal has all vaccines and is in good health.

 Please note, students requesting the accommodation of an assistance animal on campus should have their applications into DSS by February 1st (for returning students) and July 1st (for incoming students).
 DSS will accept applications for assistance animals after these dates, but cannot guarantee Student Life will be able to find a room for the student and animal.
 Students will be placed on a wait list for a room to become available.